-Nature NB values the important role many agricultural producers play in providing local food, supporting local economies, and serving as stewards for wildlife.
+Nature NB values the important role that many agricultural producers play in providing local food, supporting local economies, and serving as stewards for wildlife.
 Farms of all shapes and sizes provide habitat for species of conservation concern, such as the iconic Bobolink, the elusive Wood Turtle, and the acrobatic Barn Swallow.

 With support from Environment and Climate Change Canada and the NB Environmental Trust Fund, Nature NB has led the creation of a collaborative conservation plan for agricultural areas in the Wolastoq – Saint John River watershed.
 This region is both a hotspot for agriculture and species of conservation concern.
 Our agroecosystems team works to conserve or protect key ecosystems that provide habitat for over 10 species at-risk, including farm infrastructure, grasslands, riparian areas, wetlands, woodlands, and other farmland, like orchards and row crops.